 - If you smoke, get help to quit.
 There is very good evidence that seeing someone who is trained to help people stop smoking, as well as taking regular nicotine replacement and/or anti-craving medicines, increases your chance of being a long-term non-smoker.

 - Try some breathing techniques.
 There are various techniques that you can use to help you control your breathing.
 If you practise these and use them every day, they will help you when you are active and getting breathless.
 They will also help you manage if you get short of breath suddenly.
 Some examples are:

 – Blow as you go: breathe out when you are making a big effort, such as standing up, stretching or bending.

 – Pursed-lips breathing: breathe out with your lips pursed as if you were whistling.

 - Be more physically active.
 Physical activity could be walking, gardening, walking the dog, housework or swimming as well as going to a gym.
-Read our guide to exercising in a bed or chair.
+Read the NHS guide on seated exercising.

 - If you have a lung condition, you can be referred to a pulmonary rehabilitation (PR) programme by your doctor, and if you have a heart problem there are cardiac rehabilitation services too.
 These classes help you to get control over your breathlessness, get you fitter and are also lots of fun.

 If you are breathless due to loss of fitness, ask your GP or practice nurse about local referral schemes that support people who want to be more active.

 - Drink and eat healthily and manage your weight.
 Your doctor can help you work out what your healthy weight should be.
 If you are carrying excess weight you will require more effort to breathe and move around, and it will be more difficult to get control over your feelings of breathlessness.

 If you have diabetes, ask about educational events to help you to manage your weight and eat a more balanced diet.
 Your GP or practice nurse can help you to find healthy eating support services.